Zero to 180 – Three Minute Magic

 The Isley Brothers From Lincoln Heights

-This 1966 UK publication frames Cincinnati as the launching point of The Isley Brothers, famous for their “Twist and Shout” that inspired The Beatles:
+This 1966 UK publication frames Cincinnati as the launching point of The Isley Brothers, famous for their “Twist and Shout” which inspired The Beatles:

 Excerpt